LAUNCH’S CORE VERIFICATION LAUNCHED ON OCT 14

 Learn More:

-individuals and communities access and succeed in the legal cannabis industry in Sacramento, such as small business management education, pre-application meetings, training, and financing.
+Provides a range of resources and support to help individuals and communities access and succeed in the legal cannabis industry in Sacramento, such as small business management education, pre-application meetings, training, and financing.

 No Business Operating Permit (BOP) fees and no expedited building plan review fees.